Jack-Lin626/notes/wpa_supplicant.md

 After we get the big pic of Wifi and its jargon, let's dive into *wpa_supplicant*.
 It can be considered as a cient edge when we wnat to connect an Access point(AP).
 Moreover, wpa_supplicant implements key negotiation with a WPA Authenticator and it controls the roaming and IEEE 802.11 authentication/association of the wlan driver.

 Usually, wpa_supplicant works likely as a daemon program, and runs in the background continuously.
 Due to this characteristic, it has its own PID.
 It is crucial to kill the old PID when we want to launch a new one.
 Basically,using `pa aux | grep wpa && kill [PID]`.
+See [here]https://hostap.epitest.fi/wpa_supplicant/ for detail.

 ***********
 Terminology